Augusta Victoria of Schleswig-Holstein: German Empress

 Augusta and her mother-in-law grew closer for a few years when Wilhelm became emperor, as Augusta was often lonely while he was away on military exercises and turned to her mother-in-law for the companionship of rank, although she never left her children alone with her lest they be influenced by her well-known liberalism.
 Nevertheless, the two were often seen riding in a carriage together.
 Augusta was at Victoria's bedside when she died of breast cancer in 1901.

-Augusta also had less than cordial relationships with some of Wilhelm's sisters, particularly the recently married Crown Princess Sophie of Greece.
+Augusta was deeply religious, a devout adherent of the Protestant Church of the Old Prussian Union, and a representative of strict moral conduct.
+She had a strong aversion to divorced women and generally refused to receive them at court.
+Likewise, she had less than cordial relationships with some of Wilhelm's sisters, particularly the recently married Crown Princess Sophie of Greece.
 In 1890, when Sophie announced her intention to convert to Greek Orthodoxy, Dona summoned her and told her that if she did so, not only would Wilhelm find it unacceptable as the head of the Evangelical State Church of Prussia's older Provinces, but she would be barred from Germany and her soul would end up in Hell.
 Sophie replied that it was her business whether or not she did.
 Augusta became hysterical and gave birth prematurely to her son, Prince Joachim, as a result of which she was overprotective of him for the rest of his life, believing that he was too delicate.
 Evidently, so did Emperor Wilhelm; he wrote to his mother that if the baby had died, Sophie would have murdered it.

-Later life

-In 1920, the shock of exile and abdication, combined with the breakdown of Joachim's marriage and his subsequent suicide, proved too much for Augusta's health.
-She died in 1921, at Huis Doorn at Doorn in the Netherlands, after suffering a heart attack.
-Wilhelm, still reeling over the same losses, was devastated by her death.
-The Weimar Republic allowed her remains to be transported back to Germany, where they still lie in the Temple of Antiquities, not far from the New Palace, Potsdam.
-Because he was not permitted to enter Germany, Wilhelm could accompany Augusta's coffin only as far as the German border.
-She was buried in Antique Temple, Sanssouci Park, Potsdam, Germany.
+In 1893 the Empress could not reconcile with her conscience to visit Pope Leo XIII during a trip to Rome, though repeated entreaties from the Foreign Office and her husband eventually persuaded her to make the visit so as not to cause an international complication.